0xbadc0ffe/Pyxercise/README.md

 # Pyxercise

-Python exercises with increasing level.
+Python exercises for students, with increasing level.

 ## Setup